jro31/jethro-codes/_articles/projects/blocks-falling.md

 export const emptyRow = arrayOfNumbers().reduce((acc, curr) => ((acc[curr] = { status: empty, block: '' }), acc), {});
 ```

-In this instance, `{}` is our initial value.
-On the first iteration, we're setting `acc` to an empty object.
+In this instance, `{}` is our initial value, so on the first iteration `acc` is set to an empty object.

 Let me change this code slightly to make it easier to go over: